StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 const baseUrl = "http://0.0.0.0:5000";
 ```

-Easiest way to do this is to use the provided npm script "local":
+Easiest way to do this is to use the provided npm script "local".

 ```bash
 npm run local
 ```

-And to change back
+And to change back you can use the script "remote".

 ```bash
 npm run remote